uncfez/webpage/content/authors/franrosell/_index.md

 She has collaborated on different research projects centred on improving the reliability and robustness of the public transport networks, both bus and rail.

-His doctoral thesis is focused on mathematical optimization models for rail freight networks.
+Her doctoral thesis is focused on mathematical optimization models for rail freight networks.
 The main objective is to analyze the impact that the improvements in the railway infrastructure can have on the use of the train for freight transport.